 Scholarship and funding resources for SAS students are listed below.
 For additional assistance, please contact the SAS Scholarship Office at 848-932-2274.

 Scholarships for all incoming students are awarded through the Office of University Undergraduate Admissions at the time of admission to Rutgers.

 Scholarships for continuing SAS students are awarded through the School of Arts and Sciences Scholarship Office.
 Students are invited to apply based on a minimum cumulative GPA.
 The invitation and application process begins at the end of each academic year, when an invitation email is sent to eligible students.

-The basic amount for a School of Arts and Sciences Excellence Award is $1000.
-Some awards are significantly more ($1500-$7500).
-The selection process is rigorous: recipients must have a strong academic record, a strong record of service to the university and/or the local or home community, and must submit strong application materials (essay, resume, etc.)
+The basic amount for a School of Arts and Sciences Excellence Award is $1000; some awards in a larger amount.
+The selection process will be rigorous.
+In addition to an excellent academic record, recipients must have a strong record of service to the university and/or the community, and must submit outstanding essays.

 Office of Financial Aid